asyncapi/website/pages/blog/2021-summary.md

 - Most build systems cache packages that are downloaded already to improve performance.
 Not included in downloads.
 When you work with npm locally, you also have a local cache that is used if you want to install something that you already installed.
 Not included in downloads.

 An interesting observation is that Generator uses Parser and Parser uses the package with AsyncAPI specs.
-So you can read from these data that package with specs is primarily used in AsyncAPI Parser.
-You can also see that Parser is a backbone for much more projects than just the AsyncAPI Generator.
+So you can read from this data that packages with specs are primarily used in the AsyncAPI Parser.
+You can also see that Parser is a backbone for many more projects than just the AsyncAPI Generator.

 Do you see it?
-Last year Generator and Parser download numbers were super close to each other, now the difference is much higher, 1 MILLION!.
+Last year Generator and Parser download numbers were super close to each other, now the difference is much higher, 1 MILLION!

 ## YouTube

-The [AsyncAPI YouTube channel](https://www.youtube.com/asyncapi) had a massive increase in the traffic.
+The [AsyncAPI YouTube channel](https://www.youtube.com/asyncapi) had a massive increase in traffic.

 ### Watch time

-This is the only channel where numbers did not get higher than in previous years.
-The main reason is that in 2020 our conference took place in March, while in 2021, it was November.
+YouTube is the only channel where numbers were not higher than in previous years.
+The main reason is that in 2020, our conference took place in March, while in 2021, it was November.
 We only released like 1/5 of all presentations.
 Let's see if I'm right.
 Numbers in 2022 should get up.

 <table>
   <tr>